borntofrappe/flutter-beginners-tutorial/README.md

 });
 ```

-The `build` function is triggered and the widget tree is re-built.
+The `build` function is triggered and the widget tree is rebuilt.
 Since the build function uses the value from the arguments field. hover, the value is not kept.

 ```dart
 data = ModalRoute.of(context).settings.arguments;